microsoft/microcode/docs/develop.md

 You might also be able to commit and push directly from the web site, but we find that this isn't very reliable.

+Some art images are precomputed, you will need to load scripts/renderart.ts in MakeCode Arcade and copy the console output back into the project.

 ## Updating GitHub pages

 To bump and refresh the github pages javascript and pre-built .hex file, run this script